Anna Sandström: Early life

-Anna Sandström born in Stockholm, Sweden, to administrator Carl Eric Sandström and Anna Erica Hallström.
+Anna Sandström was born in Stockholm, Sweden, to administrator Carl Eric Sandström and Anna Erica Hallström.
 After her father's early death, she was brought up as a foster child of Colonel Hjalmar Hagberg.
 Because of her foster father's profession, she followed him around the country on his military posts and was therefore often forced to interrupt her education.
 She was educated at the Royal Normal School for Girls (Statens normalskola för flickor) and the Royal Seminary (Högre lärarinneseminariet) in Stockholm, where she graduated as a teacher in 1874.
 By the time of her graduation, females had very recently been given the right to attend university in Sweden, but she was not given the opportunity to attend university herself.

 She was employed as a teacher at the Åhlinska skolan girls' schools from 1874 to 1882 and then at Södermalms högre läroanstalt för flickor in Stockholm from 1881 to 1883.
 She was not comfortable in the girls' school environment and she was critical of the education they normally provided their students.
 She continued to educate herself and studied history, French and Swedish literature and Latin as an autodidact.
 She also studied the publications of reforming pedagogues.

 Educational reformer

 In 1880, Sandström debuted in the public educational debate with her article Gifva våra flickskolor berättigade anledningar till missnöje?
 (Do our girls' schools give us just cause for discontent?) in the feminist publication Tidskrift för hemmet created by Sophie Adlersparre.
 Under the male pseudonym of Uffe, she criticized stiff and formalized education and its strict focus on languages.
 French was the traditional main distinction of an educated female academic while Latin had the same position for a male.

 In 1882, she published Realism i undervisning eller Språkkunskap och bildning under the same pseudonym, which aroused great attention.
 This is seen as the starting point which connected the various critical reform pedagogues of the late 19th century in Sweden and united them to an educational reform.
-The author was assumed to be a respected male academic, and by referring to "Uffe" (which was in fact herself), Sandström founded the a literary discussion group named Uffe-kretsen (Uffe Circle) of educational reformers, active in 1883–1892.
+The author was assumed to be a respected male academic, and by referring to "Uffe" (which was in fact herself), Sandström founded the a literary discussion group named Uffe-kretsen (The Uffe circle) of educational reformers, active in 1883–1892.
 Leading members were Fredrique Runquist, Fridtjuv Berg, Hjalmar Berg, Sigfrid Almquist, Sofi Almquist and Nils Lagerstedt.
 The group founded two co-education schools, published radical articles and teaching books, arranged international school meetings with similar groups in Denmark and Norway, founded the Pedagogiska biblioteket (Pedagogical Library) as well as the Pedagogiska sällskapet (The Pedagogue Society), which replaced Uffe-kretsen in 1892.

-Anna Sandström was a board member of the Pedagogiska sällskapet (Pedagogue Society) in 1892–1902.
+Sandström was a board member of the Pedagogiska sällskapet (Pedagogue Society) in 1892–1902.
 She was a frequent and leading participant in the national Flickskolemöten (Girls' School meetings) for teachers and reform pedagogues, which were held in Sweden in 1879-1901 to discuss issued regarding female education, which were managed by girl schools until the introduction of co-education.